lecode-official/mvvm-framework/Documentation/QuickStart.md

 }
 ```

-At first we want to implement a simple view model, which just loads all todo list items and makes it possible to mark them as finished.
+Next we want to implement a simple view model, which just loads all todo list items and makes it possible to remove them or mark them as finished.
 Please not that the
 `TodoListItemsRepository` is passed to the view model via the constructor.
 The constructor arguments are automatically injected into the view model by the navigation
 sub-system of the MVVM Framework.